 Table of contents

 Many people can spend months (even years) trying to understand which foods trigger responses like rashes and stomach rumbles.
-So, if you get tested for an IgG food sensitivity panel, it’s important to understand the results—and your next steps.
+So, if you decide to examine your reactivities to foods with an IgG food sensitivity panel, it’s important to understand the results—and your next steps.

 Here’s our guide to IgG food test results interpretation (for IgG testing from the convenience of home, try the Everlywell Food Sensitivity Test).